zed-industries/zed/crates/terminal_view/README.md

 3. IME text.
 When the special character mappings fail, we pass the keystroke back to GPUI to hand it to the IME system.
 This comes back to us in the `View::replace_text_in_range()` method, and we then send that to the terminal directly, bypassing `try_keystroke()`.

-4. Pasted text has a seperate pathway.
+4. Pasted text has a separate pathway.

 Generally, there's a distinction between 'keystrokes that need to be mapped' and 'strings which need to be written'.
 I've attempted to unify these under the '.try_keystroke()' API and the `.input()` API (which try_keystroke uses) so we have consistent input handling across the terminal